 Knee swelling when walking?

-If walking is becoming difficult secondary to knee effusion/swelling- I have a free guide just for you!
+If walking is becoming difficult secondary to knee effusion/swelling- I have the perfect challenge to help you start feeling better!

 Disclaimer: This post is for general informational purposes only.
 It should not be used to self-diagnose and it is not a substitute for a medical exam, cure, treatment, diagnosis, and prescription or recommendation.
 It does not create a doctor-patient relationship between Dr. Kuhn and you.
 You should not make any change in your health regimen or diet before first consulting a physician and obtaining a medical exam, diagnosis, and recommendation.
 Move Well Age Well, LLC and Dr. Alyssa Kuhn, PT, DPT are not liable or responsible for any advice, course of treatment, diagnosis or any conclusions drawn, services or product you obtain through this post, video or site.
 Complete all exercises at your own risk.